-Should post-Brexit clarity emerge in 2020, euro strength should follow and this would compound Aussie weakness, resulting in lower AUD/EUR rates.
+Should post-Brexit clarity emerge in 2020, euro strength should follow possibly resulting in lower AUD/EUR rates.

 You can read more about AUD cross-rate forecasts here AUD Trends and Forecasts for 2020.